clydotron/job_worker_service/Design.md

 * Enforces that only the owner of a process can access it.
 * Each job is executed in a separate go function and can be canceled.
 * A mutex will be used to synchronize access to the status of the job.
-* Standard output (and Std Err) will be redirected to the output logging service
+* Standard output (Stdout) and StdErr will be redirected to the output logging service
+* Uses cgroups v2 to manage the CPU, Memory and Disk IO usage per job.

 Logging Service:
 * Is responsible for storing the output of all running processes